Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Representation: LA outside quotas

-A case of LA with opening a representation of a Russian company.
-This type of visa is issued outside quotas under Art.
+A case of LA via opening a representation of a Russian company.
+This type of visa goes outside quotas under art.
 27 TUI.
-Received the Nulla Osta — but still waited in the queue.
-Lesson: "outside quotas" does not mean "fast".
+Received the Nulla Osta — but still got stuck in the queue.
+Lesson: "outside quotas" does not mean "fast."

 Practical tips for 2026